ELF-Lab/OjibweCG/documentation/01_overview.md

 - ensuring that arguments (such as noun phrases) are parsed to completion.

-At this stage, the grammar has less coverage for dependencies that are not directly relate to argument strcuture, such as dependencies for adverbs or for relationships between matrix and embedded clauses.
+At this stage, the grammar has less coverage for dependencies that are not directly relate to argument structure, such as dependencies for adverbs or for relationships between matrix and embedded clauses.
 These are important steps for the future, but for now the emphasis is on getting a reliable model of argument structure as the foundation for a larger treebank.

 ### Why build a treebank?